philgear/mindful-breathing-visualizer/README.md

 *   Make it a regular habit - practice multiple times and over a longer period for optimal benefits.

 **We're incorporating these findings into our project to help you maximize the benefits of mindful breathing.**
+**Looking for Contributors**

+## About

+This project explores various breathing animations for styling elements, aiming to create a visually appealing and user-friendly tool for mindful breathing.

+## References

+[1] Bentley, T.G.K.; D’Andrea-Penna, G.; Rakic, M.; Arce, N.; LaFaille, M.; Berman, R.; Cooley, K.; Sprimont, P. **Breathing Practices for Stress and Anxiety Reduction: Conceptual Framework of Implementation Guidelines Based on a Systematic Review of the Published Literature.** Brain Sci.
+2023, 13, 1612. https://doi.org/10.3390/brainsci13121612

 ## Get Started